omni-us/jsonargparse/.github/ISSUE_TEMPLATE/1-bug.md

 parser = ArgumentParser(exit_on_error=False)
 # Here add to the parser only argument(s) relevant to the problem

-# If a yaml config is required, it can be included in the same snippet as follows:
+# If a config is required, it can be included in the same snippet as follows:
-import yaml
+import json

 parser.add_argument("--config", action="config")
-config = yaml.safe_dump(
+config = json.dumps(
     {
         "key1": "val1",
     }